-Major support for The Atlanta Opera is provided by the City of Atlanta Office of Cultural Affairs.
-This program is supported in part by the Georgia Council for the Arts through the appropriations of the Georgia General Assembly; GCA also receives support from its partner agency - the National Endowment for the Arts.
+This program is supported in part by the City of Atlanta Mayor's Office of Cultural Affairs and by the National Endowment for the Arts.
+This program is also supported in part by the Georgia Council for the Arts through the appropriations of the Georgia General Assembly.
+GCA also receives support from its partner agency-the National Endowment for the Arts.
+Funding for this program is provided by the Fulton County Board of Commissioners.